 You can keep using the same table while the player characters are in the same region.
 A typical region is an area of 5×5 hexes.

-Travel: The default is one hex traveled per day unless there are roads (two per day; four per day if riding) or they are traveling by ship along a coast (in which case it’ll be eight hexes per day).
+Travel: The default is one hex traveled per day unless there are roads (two per day; no bonus for riding or flying) or they are traveling by ship along a coast (in which case it’ll be eight hexes per day).
 As it stands, this ignores movement speeds and hex size.
 You travel one hex per day, that’s it.
 I usually think that one hex is five miles, but players don’t need to know that.

 Thus the actual procedure at the gaming table is simple: